apptainer/apptainer-userdocs/security_options.rst

  Security related action options
 *********************************

-{Singularity} 3.0 introduces many new flags that can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.
+{Singularity} has many security related flags that can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.